MartinLXXX6/Windows-Checker/README.md

 - Nextly, locate the .ps1 script in File Explorer and copy the path to it without any quotation marks (Example: "C:\Users\\(YOUR USERNAME)\Downloads").
 - Now type the following command: "(PASTE THE LOCATION COPIED BEFORE)\WindowsChecker.ps1"
 - Enjoy the script!!

+POSSIBLE ISSUES:
+- You may have disabled the ability to run PowerShell scripts for security purposes.
+You can know this by typing the following command "Get-ExecutionPolicy -List" and checking the Machine Policy state.
+If it is set to restricted, that means that you are unable to run PowerShell scripts.
+For more information about how to disable it, there is a great video from ThioJoe called "Disable These 3 Windows Settings Now!
+(For Security)".
+These setting is found from the minute 4:22 to 8:27.
+You might wanna disable this for this time but if you dont run powershell scripts very frequently i do recommend turning it on.